Remuneration report for the year 2024

 • It secures the future economic performance and earning power of the Hannover Leasing Group in the long term.

-• The remuneration policy of the Hannover Leasing Group is also consistent with the inclusion of sustainability risks from the areas of environment, social and corporate governance (ESG).
+• The remuneration policy of the Hannover Leasing Group is also consistent with the inclusion of sustainability risks in the areas of environment, social affairs, and corporate governance (ESG).
 The companies belonging to the Hannover Leasing Group have set themselves corresponding ESG targets.
-As part of their business strategy, the companies strive to embed the criteria, taking into account the needs of investors and the requirements of their employees, business partners and service providers.
+As part of their business strategy, the companies strive to embed these criteria, taking into account the needs of investors and the requirements of their employees, business partners, and service providers.
+The companies' revenues, which in turn are used to pay the remuneration of all employees, are generated in line with these objectives.
+In this way, the objectives are also linked to employee remuneration.

 • A compliance guideline and corresponding code of conduct with associated measures additionally regulate the conduct of employees with regard to ESG requirements in the context of their professional activities.